Skip to main content

 “Senator Bennet is standing up for all voters by introducing the Voter Choice Act.
 Our current system limits competition and choice.
 In towns that use Ranked Choice Voting (RCV), voters are free to cast their ballots for candidates they love the most, without fear of helping to elect candidates they like the least.
 The results are crystal clear: voters are heard, and they know it.
 Democrats, Republicans, minor party, and unaffiliated voters agree that RCV is a common-sense way to strengthen democracy and put more power in the hands of the voters.
 The Voter Choice Act will help more places opt to use RCV.
 RCV for Colorado is grateful to Senator Bennet for supporting the political freedom that every American deserves,” said Linda Templin, Executive Director for RCV for Colorado.

-The United States is a representative democracy with our government elected by citizens.
+The United States is a representative democracy with

 Citizen participation is key, and voting is a cherished political right.